wfi/maeden/README.md

 1. create wrapper server that will fork a simulation in specified world (do we really want this?)
 1. modify assignment of agent IDs to re-use IDs that have been released
+1. ~~refactor into simulator proper and agent controller folders~~
+1. ~~put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle~~
 1. ~~create map to store action costs, indexed by action character as key and associating energy cost as value~~
 1. ~~in server's processAgentActions() loop, if no action sent by an agent, let nextCommand be "wait" (or whatever)~~
 1. ~~adjust simulation time units to correspond to 'wait cost'